Ziad Jaziri: International career

-He has 64 caps and 14 goals for the Tunisia national team, and was called up to the 2006 FIFA World Cup.
-He was also in the 2002 World Cup squad.
-In addition, Jaziri was on the winning Tunisian team at the 2004 African Cup of Nations.
-He scored the first goal for Tunisia in the 2006 FIFA World Cup against Saudi Arabia on 14 June 2006.
+He has 64 caps and 14 goals for the Tunisia national team, and was called up to the 2002 FIFA World Cup, where he played a key role in the qualification.
+He was also selected for the 2006 FIFA World Cup in Germany, where he scored the first goal for Tunisia in the first match against Saudi Arabia on 14 June 2006.